 Users can be identified easily in two ways:

 - By using the SMS service – follow the instructions at the station and send an SMS to the number listed there.
 Upon receipt of confirmation of a successful identification, the user can start charging.

-- By using contactless (RFID) identification cards which are issued by the service provider.
+- By using contactless (RFID) identification cards which the service provider issues.
 The way of obtaining identification cards may vary among different service providers, but usually, the RFID card is available at the information desk at the location of the charging station.

 lokacije.aspx – the locations where the service provider is HEP